 A healthy herd starts on the inside.

-Clearly dairy farmers can’t afford to ignore the disease and there are increasing efforts to curb its prevalence.
-It’s a key reason products like Rumenox© are gaining widespread attention, particularly from vets and feed suppliers who see the impacts of subclinical ketosis daily.
-Rumenox© is an additive that helps a cow’s rumen function better, adjusting fermentation to a level more beneficial to the overall health of the cow.
+Clearly, dairy farmers can’t afford to ignore ketosis in cattle, and there are increasing efforts to curb its prevalence.
+It’s a key reason products like Rumenox® are gaining widespread attention, particularly from vets and feed suppliers who see the impacts of ketosis in dairy cows daily.
+Rumenox® is an additive that helps a cow’s rumen function better, adjusting fermentation to a level more beneficial to the overall health of the cow.
 With rumen function in balance, cows are less likely to be affected by ketosis.
-In fact, Rumenox© is so adept in combatting ketosis, it reduces the risk by 40%.
-The flow-on effect is more effective support for high in-calf rates and milk protein production.
-The other good thing about Rumenox© is it comes in a unique dry granule formulation administered via in-line dispensers or oral drench, providing accurate, clean dosing with no mixing issues or blocked lines.
+In fact, Rumenox® is so adept at combatting ketosis, that it reduces the risk by 40%.
+The flow-on effect is more effective support for high in-calf rates.